 Keep in mind that I only write reviews of shoe styles that I have fitted before, so I can personally assess how well-made they are, the amount of support that they provide, and how well they fit.

 Here you can find a selection of the best sandals that children can wear without their AFOS.
-Please refresh your browser if you can’t see the recommendations.

 Please make sure that you pull the straps of the sandals tightly, since this will prevent your child’s feet from moving too much inside the sandals.